bagaking/blink/docs/04-01_Development_Summary_and_Current_Implementation.md

    - File system integration
    - Markdown editor with CodeMirror 6
    - Tab management for multiple open files
+   - Split pane layout for file explorer and editor
+   - Implemented memoization for performance optimization

 3. UI Design and Implementation
    - Implement split-pane layout with react-split
    - Create FileExplorer and Editor components
    - Develop TabBar for file navigation
+   - Implement dark theme throughout the application

 4. Performance Optimization
    - Implement lazy loading for file tree
    - Optimize rendering for large files
+   - Use useMemo for Split component to prevent unnecessary re-renders

 ## Current Implementation